Final Manuscript Preparation Guidelines for Journal of Occupational Therapy Education

 - Educational and Instructional Technology—Description of recent educational and/or instructional technology such as media, social networks, applications, software, learning management systems, and learning objects pertinent to occupational science and occupational therapy education.
 Sections to include are description of the technology, review of related literature, examples of how the technology may be incorporated in the teaching and learning process, benefits and challenges of use, training involved, and cost.

 - Review of book and other educational materials—Review of new textbooks or audiovisual materials relevant to occupational science or occupational therapy education.
 Review to include a description, content summary, and critical analysis of its educational value.
 Identify all pertinent information such as title, author(s), publisher, city, state and year of publication, a jpeg of the product and the number of book pages or length of the video and cost.
+Please note that book reviews are reviewed only by the editors and do not undergo blind peer review.

 Manuscripts should be submitted electronically via the journal’s online submission system at: Encompass.eku.edu/jote